Lal-Jr/Spotify-UI-Clone/README.md

 </h1>

-UI Clone of Sptify website with all features like search and realtime playback.
+UI Clone of Spotify website with all features like search and realtime playback.

 # Preview